 It’s a puzzle.

-I used to think that copywriting power words needed to be used whenever possible, but here’s the deal… Buyers are smart.
+I used to think copywriting power words needed to be used whenever possible, but here’s the deal… Buyers are smart.
 They see through things in an instant anymore.
 Words like “Breakthrough, New, Instant…” They work.
 But will they work for your market?

 Or, would a more genuine track in your sales copy convert better?
 One where you educated them, understood them, and truly wanted to help them solve a problem in their life?